 - Prepare conceptual and basic designs using appropriate design methods, factors of safety, earth pressure diagrams, and field verification methods

 - Explain and apply load and resistance factor design principles to the design of temporary and permanent earth retaining structures

 - Select appropriate specification/contracting method(s) and prepare contract documents

 - Demonstrate a clear understanding of retaining wall construction and maintenance

 Assessment of Learning Outcomes

-Achievement of the learning outcomes will be assessed through class exercises, class discussion following the presentation of each major topic, and through short case studies.
+Achievement of the learning outcomes will be assessed through class exercises, class discussions following the presentation of each major topic, and through short case studies.